 - 1. Exterior: protect all glazed areas on the southeast, south, southwest, and west facades from direct exposure to the sun during all seasons. - 2.
 Interior: Vertical window blinds are not acceptable.
-Provide Meco-Shade or Draper mechanically-operated shades at all windows in building envelope.
+Provide Mecho-Shade or Draper mechanically-operated shades at all windows in building envelope.
 Larger or inaccessible openings may require motorized operation.
-Contact FPC Project Manager regarding shade Vertical window blinds are not acceptable color/texture/pattern.
-As shade width increases (typically over 9 ft./108 in.) reduce overall shade width by splitting one wide shade into two or more shades; or increase the tube diameter and add a horizontal batten for every roll width (6 ft./72 in.-8.5 ft./98 in.).
+Contact FPC Project

+Manager regarding shade color/texture/pattern.
+As shade width increases (typically over108 in.) reduce overall shade width by splitting one wide shade into two or more shades; or increase the tube diameter and add a horizontal batten for every roll width (72 in.- 98 in.).

-As the shade height increases (no range provided by manufacturer), combat the tendency for the shade edge to curl and wave by splitting the shade vertically into two or more shades; or increase the tube diameter and add a horizontal batten for every roll width (6 ft./72 in.-8.5 ft./98 in.).
-Note also effect of direct downlighting and adjacent ventilating air on shade aesthetics.
+As the shade height increases, combat the tendency for the shade edge to curl and wave by splitting the shade vertically into two or more shades; or increase the tube diameter and add a horizontal batten for every roll width (72 in.- 98 in.).
+Avoid adjacent direct downlighting and ventilating air on shade.

 3. Provide mini-blinds or appropriate visual privacy treatment for offices, conference rooms and private spaces.
+Blinds must be lead-free.